 They’d known they needed the right man for the task, and Mr. Hess didn’t disappoint.
 Before he could commit, he genuinely did not want to disappoint the family and was laser-focused on what he was doing.
 He approached George Ball with several Swiss prototypes to show that he knew his stuff, sharing what he could.
 Impressed by his effort and knowledge, the BALL family gave their blessings, and the rest was history.

 Since then, BALL Watch USA was established in 2004, with the new headquarters still located in America, and finally, its very own watch manufacturing situated in La Chaux-de-Fonds, Switzerland.
 Today, the brand is still considered American-owned, thanks to Mr. Hess, marking another successful transition period for BALL.
 Thankfully the legacy was not lost from this earth.
 In fact, the new team managed to keep the brand’s horological history with precision timekeeping.
 In the second part, I’ll be extensively going through today’s collection, where traditional heirloom ethos meets state-of-the-art modern watchmaking technologies.

-To find out more on what’s going on with the new direction of modern BALL Watch Company, stay tuned for Part 2!
+To find out more on what’s going on with the new direction of modern BALL Watch Company – Part 2!